alexandergerber/courses-tsa/chapter2.md

 ---
-title: 'Trend and Seasonality'
+title: Trend and Seasonality
-description: ""
+description: ''
 ---

 ## Download Data with Seasonality